NYSE Rate of Change (ROC)®

 The NYSE Rate of Change (ROC) chart helps quickly get the “big picture” of the stock market.
 The old saying “a picture is worth a thousand words” is very applicable to this chart.
 Once you understand how to read the ROC chart, you can easily spot the direction of the market.
 This makes it easy for you to know whether you want to be invested in the market or not.
 (See Below for Current NYSE Analysis)

-Since this chart shows the rate of return rather than the current price, it is much easier to see its performance.
+Since this chart shows the rate of return rather than the current price, it is much easier to see market performance.
 We don’t have to guess if we are up or down from last year.
-If we are below the zero line… we are down.
-If we are above the zero line… we are up.
-The key is to exit positions while in positive territory (with a gain).
-And avoid the loss, then reenter when we get a buy signal.
+If the ROC is below the zero line… the market is down.
+If it is above the zero line… the market is up.
+The key is to exit positions while in positive territory (with a gain) to avoid the loss, and then reenter when we get a buy signal.

 If you are a short-term trader or simply looking for significant gains, the best buy signals come due to a movement from below the 0% line.
 This allows you to capture the greatest up move.